A Very Fundamental Introduction to Publishing

 Who I Am

 I am not (she says proudly) entirely without credentials to discuss publishing.
 I've been sending short stories to harried magazine editors since October 2007, mostly through the internet.
-I've had over 45 acceptances, including six to pro-paying markets (over 5 cents/word, a sort of unofficial cutoff line for You Done Good, Writer Person).
-I've also had a short book published with an Indie press.
-Most importantly for the purposes of this guide, I've looked at submission guidelines until my eyes have bled.
-I have experience and not a little knowledge of how to go about this thing.
+I've had 80+ acceptances, including 9 to pro-paying markets (5 cents/word and up, a sort of unofficial cutoff line for You Done Good, Writer Person).
+I've also had a short book published with an Indie press, and have self-published a guidebook for new professional writers (see my profile for more information).
+This is stuff I do every day.
+And it can become second nature to you, too, with a little bit of work.

 1. Short Stories and Poetry